100575155/COS30019Assignment2/ReadMe.txt

   <https://en.wikipedia.org/wiki/Backward_chaining>
   - Used as a reference and also used for a test case.

-- external libraries
-  - in the code the use of external libraries helps in implement the various methods. <------ add libraries used in code (either)

 - Wikipedia page on Forwards Chaining:
   <https://en.wikipedia.org/wiki/Forward_chaining>
   - Used as a reference and also used for a test case.